Sophie Cunningham: Professional career

-Phoenix Mercury (2019–2025)
+Phoenix Mercury (2019–2024)

 Cunningham was selected as the thirteenth (13th) overall pick, the first pick in the second round, of the 2019 WNBA draft by the Phoenix Mercury.
-Cunningham was the eighth University of Missouri alum to be drafted into the WNBA and was the highest selection for a former Tiger.
+She was the eighth University of Missouri alumna to be drafted into the WNBA and was the highest selection for a former Tiger.
+In her rookie year, she appeared in 32 games, mostly off the bench, starting just five; she finished the season with 28 field goals in 79 attempts, went 30-for-34 in free throws, had 45 rebounds, 25 assists, 11 steals and four blocks while scoring 100 points.
+In the postseason, she scored three points in the Mercury's only game.